cadet/CADET-Match/doc/configuration/transform.rst

 Transform
 ---------

-CADETMatch has many variable transforms available.
+CADET-Match has many variable transforms available.
 The most common ones will be covered first.
 There are a few additional ones available in the code that are retained for backwards compatibility that will not be covered and their usage is not recomended.